Make-School-Labs/map-filter-reduce-practice/README.md

 ## Instructions

 1. Clone the Repository to your computer.
-2. Run npm install to install the necessary packages included in the `package.json`
+2. Run `git remote remove origin` to disconnect from the class repo.
+Also, run `npm install` to install any necessary packages included in `package.json`.
+3. Go to [GitHub](https://github.com/) and create a new repository for your code (do not initialize with a README).
+Follow the instructions to add a new remote called 'origin' to your new repository.
-3. Navigate to the file `challenges.js` and follow the instructions before each practice activity.
+4. Navigate to each of the two Challenge files - `challenges1.js` and `challenges2.js` - and follow the instructions before each practice activity.
-4. The data from the People dataset - `people.js` - is stored as an array of objects.
+5. The data from the People dataset and Instruments dataset - `people.js` and `instruments` - is stored as an array of objects.
 Each object in the array has the same fields with different values.

 ## Running Your Code